naturalis/cwl-master-project/bam2vcf/README.md

  - `bcftools.cwl`
    - Creates VCF file from BCF file
    - Modify `o` in YAML file to name your compressed VCF file

+### Notes ###
+- Be aware that SNPgenie needs data from pooled samples.
+This can be easily achieved by merging all VCF files into 1 single VCF file.
+- Before you can merge them, you'll probably need to index them with tabix and then merge with vcf-merge or bcftools merge commands.